 Risks and Limitations of Orthodontic Care

 There are few risks involved in orthodontic treatment.
-In rare cases, certain patients may have allergic reactions to the metal or latex.
+At our Sunnyvale Dental Care in rare cases, certain patients may have allergic reactions to the metal or latex.
 People with periodontal problems, such as people with type 1 diabetes, are more likely to have complications during orthodontic treatment because they may be predisposed toward the breakdown of gum and supporting tissue.
 In such people, there is an increased risk that orthodontic treatment may jeopardize the long-term integrity of affected teeth.
 Your orthodontist will discuss the risks of your particular treatment.